 Ensure a Modern PHP Version

-Oxygen requires an officially supported version of PHP (5.6 or higher).
-It is rare to find hosts that provide versions of PHP older than 5.6, but they do exist.
+Oxygen requires an officially supported version of PHP (7.1 or higher).

-If your host has provided you with an ancient version of PHP, you should switch hosts.
-PHP versions below 5.6 have not received security updates since 2016.
+If your host has provided you with an ancient version of PHP and you're not able to update it, you should switch hosts.

 Clear All Caches